Ultimate Guide to Retirement in North Florida and Amelia Island, FL

 Set in an “Old Florida” style village, The Shops at Omni Amelia Island featured a wide selection of one-of-a-kind boutiques, restaurants, and souvenir stores for your shopping pleasure.
 The Shops at Amelia Island include Amelia Signature Shop, Chico’s, Harrison’s Mercantile, Marché Burette, The Queen Bee, and The Plantation Artists’ Guild and Gallery.

-Historic Downtown Fernandina Beach is full of eclectic and independent shops that stretch from the harbor-front to down and around Centre Street.
+Downtown is full of eclectic and independent shops that stretch from the harbor-front to down and around Centre Street.
 Shops include Christmas Shop on the River, Amelia Surf Company, The Salty Local, Amelia Linen & Wood, Colie’s Clothing and Gifts, lori+lulu, and Out of Hands.